quietui/quiet/docs/docs/developers/contributing.md

 Events must extend the `Event` object and start with `quiet-`.
 You can dispatch events using `this.dispatchEvent()`.
 Although the `CustomEvent` type is unused, event details must be made available to the user in `event.detail`.
 Take a look at existing events to see how to extend and provide details.
 Event declarations do include some boilerplate, but they enable strong typing and help keep usage consistent.

 Events should always be composed.
 Events should only be cancelable if they're actually cancelable by the end user.
 Events should bubble to support delegation unless there's a specific reason not to or if it makes sense to align with the platform, e.g. `quiet-focus` and `quiet-blur`.

-For compatibility with frameworks, form controls must dispatch `input` and `change` events along with `quiet-input` and `quiet-change`.

 ### Observing slots